©Copyright 2020 The Plant Man. All Rights Reserved

 Vertical gardens can actually abosorb dirty water and thrive through a process called hydroponic system or drip irrigation.
 This allows dirty water to be recycled and filtered for reuse to water the garden again, so water isn’t wasted.

-Of course, in order to benefit from a vertical garden in your office and if you don’t have the time or expertise to make such an installation, you can always get professionals to create a beautiful, lush vertical garden for your office space.
+Of course, in order to benefit from a vertical garden in office and if you don’t have the time or expertise to make such an installation, you can always get professionals to create a beautiful, lush vertical garden for your office space.

 At The Plant Man, we have been designing green elements and planting plants in offices and commercial settings since 1991.
 Check out our ‘Living Art Frames’ that could add a touch of opulence to any office environment.
 Contact us now to chat about what we can create for you!